SAP/spartacus-docs/_pages/dev/kyma-integration.md

 oauth2.algorithm=RS256
 ```

-Add a new OAuth client using this impex:
+Add a new OAuth client using the following impex:

 ```impex
 ### Kyma OAuth client